rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 This namespace allows you to reference all the attributes defined in the profile schema described in [Adobe Experience Platform Data Model (XDM) documentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).

-The attributes need to be defined in the schema before being referenced in a Customer Journey Management personalization block.
+The attributes need to be defined in the schema before being referenced in a Journey Optimizer personalization block.

 All the references are validated against Profile Schema with a validation mechanism described [here](personalization-validation.md).